 Clonazepam is a benzodiazepine.
-These medicines cross the placenta and appear in the foetus and may after continuous administration during a large part of pregnancy, give rise to irregularities in the heartbeat of the unborn child, hypotonia, reduced respiratory function, poor feeding and hypothermia in the newborn child.
+These medicines cross the placenta and appear in the foetus and may after continuous administration during a large part of pregnancy, give rise to hypotonia, reduced respiratory function, poor feeding and hypothermia in the newborn child.
 Withdrawal symptoms in newborn infants have occasionally been reported with this class of medicines.